duckShooter/orange_gi/README.md

     As I mentioned above, all API calls will require authentication
     I'm using Spring Security to provide simple basic authentication

     Since there's no registeration option to add users, you have to manually add a user in the database
+    __Update:__ This step isn't necessary now, the following user will be automatically persisted in the database please refer to [this note](#note-about-the-population-of-database-tabels).
     ```SQL
     INSERT INTO `user` (`username`, `password`) VALUES ('user', '$2a$10$a8r484Ht4fOSYUbVR3mZZOlMOEJu17PuRakkCBz07dSxrWifU.krK');
     ```